-whether QAL2 has been executed within the timeframe according to Table 2 (p.
-16) of this document (every 5 years) or more frequently in response to other EN 14181 findings (e.g. QAL3), or other requirements;

-- whether EN 15259 has been used for installation of the CEMS.
-Note that the correct installation of the CEMS is a prerequisite for QAL2; - whether the required functionality tests have been performed and passed; - whether the testing and calibration results have been documented and whether corrective and preventive actions have been taken into account by the operator as necessary; - whether the laboratory that performed the QAL2 tests is accredited.
+- whether QAL2 has been executed within the timeframe according to Table 3 (p.
+21) of this document (every 5 years) or more frequently in response to other EN 14181 findings (e.g. QAL3), or other requirements; - whether EN 15259 has been used for installation of the CEMS and where relevant EN ISO 16911-2 for the velocity and volume flow rate.
+Note that the correct installation of the CEMS is a prerequisite for QAL2; - whether the required functionality tests have been performed and passed31; - whether the testing and calibration results have been documented and whether corrective and preventive actions have been taken into account by the operator as necessary; - whether the laboratory that performed the QAL2 tests is accredited.
 If the laboratory is accredited, the verifier checks whether the scope of accreditation covers the areas of relevance to QAL2 testing and EU ETS and whether the certificate is appropriate and valid for the EU ETS reporting period.
-If a non-accredited laboratory is used or the accreditation does not cover the required scope, the verifier performs the checks described in the A&V FAQs published by the Commission; - whether the correct calibration function has been programmed in the CEMS; - whether an appropriate annual average hourly concentration of the greenhouse gas has been used as a substitute for the ELVs for the calibration.
-There is added relevance in connection with measurement of N2O emissions since concentrations during periods without abatement differ significantly from those during normal operations (see footnote 27); - whether any major change in the plant operation or any major change or repair in the CEMS has occurred which affects the appropriateness of the current QAL2 assessment; and whether a new QAL2 procedure has been carried out in that case.
+If a non-accredited laboratory is used or the accreditation does not cover the required scope, the verifier performs the checks described in the A&V FAQs published by the Commission; - whether the correct calibration function has been programmed in the CEMS; - whether an appropriate annual average hourly concentration of the green-house gas has been used as a substitute for the ELVs for the calibration.
+There is added relevance in connection with measurement of N2O emissions since concentrations during periods without abatement differ significantly from those during normal operations (see footnote 30); - whether any major change in the plant operation or any major change or repair in the CEMS has occurred which affects the appropriateness of the current QAL2 assessment; and whether a new QAL2 procedure has been carried out in that case.